mattngaw/quartz/content/papers/chung2011.md

 The paper posits that a good architecture—whether it be for processors, FPGA memory, or any other system that separates the user-facing interface from the internal implementation—should be:
 1. **Universal.** “...present to the user a common, virtualized appearance of the FPGA fabric…”
 2. **Easy-to-use.** “...a standard, easy-to-use mechanism for controlling the transport of data between memory interfaces and the SRAMs used by the application…”
-3. **Stable** “...amenable to scalable FPGA microarchitectures without affecting the architectural view presented to existing applications”
+3. **Stable.** “...amenable to scalable FPGA microarchitectures without affecting the architectural view presented to existing applications”

 The CoRAM architecture abstracts an FPGA device into four components:
 1. **Reconfigurable Logic.** The compute kernel lives here.
 To respect the CoRAM architecture, the logic must not directly interface with memory.
 It must instead go through CoRAM to interact with memory.